karunakarrao/DevOps/CI-CD-Jenkins/jenkins.md

 Q. What is Jenkins?
 -----------------------
-Jenkins is one of the most popular automation tool used worldwide for continuous integration and continuous delivery.
-Jenkins is a free and open-source automation server that enables developers to build, integrate, and test code automatically as soon as it is committed to the source repository.
+Jenkins is one of the most popular automation tool, that used worldwide for continuous integration and continuous delivery and Continuous Deployment.
+Jenkins is a free and open-source automation tool that enables developers to package, build, integrate, and test code automatically as soon as it is committed to the source repository. it perform security checks and deploy the code.

 Q. Why Jenkins?
 -----------------